Castello aragonese (Ortona): History

 The first building dates back to 1492.
 The Aragonese family built it over the old Caldora structure of the 14th century.
-This structure, however, dates back to the 13th century Anglican era.
+This structure, however, dates back to the 13th century Angevin era.
 According to the same hypothesis, Giacomo Cavuto could have strengthened the castle that could have been pre-existent.
 In the 15th century there were some adaptations and partial reconstructions of a pre-existing plant.

 The castle was defensive until the 17th century when it was bought by the Baglioni family as a noble residence.
 A gentile palace was built inside the walls, which in the 19th century fell abandoned.
 Since then the castle was used as a workshop and powder.
-In 1943 during the Battle of Ortona, the castle was hit by German bombs and American grenades.
+In 1943 during the Battle of Ortona, the castle was hit by German bombs and Canadian grenades.
 The gunpowder stored inside made the structure explode, all over the top of the walls and the noble palace skyrocketed.
 In '46 a landslide destroyed almost half of the castle, the one facing the sea from the tuff cliff.